SeamCarver

 Once you have found the minimum seam all that is left is removing it from the image.
 I recommend using the RemovePixel

-function you wrote from the Image
+function from the Image

 class.